Pfaeff/sd-web-ui-scripts/README.md

 - elliptical mask shape will lead to less visible seems/patches, but requires a larger overlap in order to not produce gaps
 - more overlap means more patches to process and thus longer computation
 - Use preview mode to view how a single patch would look after processing, before committing the entire image.
+- Use mask preview mode to check the coverage of the mask pattern for your image (white means a pixel will be regenerated, black parts of the image will remain untouched).
+You can combine this with the preview mode in order to examine a single mask.
 - "Upscale amount" will upscale the image using bilinear upscaling before processing.
 For better results, I'd recommend manual upscaling with a better upscaler.